More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 Where STO fell short was twofold.
 First, it focused on one axis of privilege (race) without developing a general analysis of why workers invest in class rule across multiple domains.
 Second, it remained a small cadre organization that never achieved mass scale — in part because its confrontational approach to white workers' racial investments, however principled, was difficult to sustain without the broader organizational infrastructure that could make cross-racial solidarity consistently rewarding in practice.[57]

 Political education as pattern recognition.
-Paulo Freire's Pedagogy of the Oppressed (1968) and the Highlander Folk School's practice — documented in Myles Horton's The Long Haul (1990) and in Horton and Freire's joint We Make the Road by Walking (1990) — offer the closest existing model for developing the capacity to recognize meritocratic reasoning as a form.
+Paulo Freire's Pedagogy of the Oppressed (1968) and the Highlander Folk School's practice — documented in Myles Horton's The Long Haul (1990) and in Horton and Freire's joint We Make the Road by Walking (1990) — are organized around developing the capacity to recognize meritocratic reasoning as a form.
 Freire's "conscientization" is the process of learning to see structural patterns in one's own experience — as opposed to having them explained from above.
 His critique of "banking education" — in which the teacher deposits knowledge into passive students — is itself an analysis of how institutional structures reproduce class dynamics through their form, not just their content.
 Highlander put this into practice: the citizenship schools that trained Rosa Parks and SNCC organizers combined literacy education, political analysis, practical skills, and identity-formation in the same space, through the same activities.
 The method was effective enough that the state of Tennessee revoked Highlander's charter in 1961.

 But both had gaps.
 Freire's framework identifies the pedagogical form but lacks a class analysis of why banking education is systematically produced — it remains closer to a critique of institutional culture than to an analysis of class reproduction.
 And Highlander, for all its effectiveness, functioned as an educational institution that trained leaders for other movements rather than building organizational power of its own.
 It addressed the political education deficit without solving the organizational one — which is why its graduates' subsequent impact depended entirely on the quality of the organizations they returned to.[58]

-More generally, the sketches above are starting points for investigation, not definitive assessments.
-I am not an authority on any of these movements, and each deserves the kind of serious, critical engagement that a few paragraphs cannot provide.
-The point is that an adequate strategy would need to combine what the strongest of these traditions did well — the MST's and McAlevey's operational discipline, Baker's commitment to democratic capacity-building, STO's willingness to confront intra-class privilege, Freire and Highlander's integrative pedagogy — while addressing what each left out.
+An adequate strategy would need to combine what the strongest of these traditions did well — the MST's and McAlevey's operational discipline, Baker's commitment to democratic capacity-building, STO's willingness to confront intra-class privilege, Freire and Highlander's integrative pedagogy — while addressing what each left out.
 That combination does not yet exist, and figuring out how to build it is the work ahead of us.

 In sum